 - Check the PortsmouthNH.com events calendar for the latest listing of happenings in the Portsmouth area.

-Historic & Cultural:
+Historic & Cultural [Read Details…]

-- Governor Langdon House, Rundlet May House, Jackson House - These very different properties belong to Historic New England providing varied glimpses into our past from the grandeur of a governor's home to the everyday living of one of the oldest frame homes in the area.
+- Governor Langdon House, Rundlet May House, Jackson House – These very different properties belong to Historic New England providing varied glimpses into our past from the grandeur of a governor’s home to the everyday living of one of the oldest frame homes in the area.
+Openings vary, generally mid-June.

-- Warner House - See some wonderful examples of Portsmouth furniture making at its finest.
+- Warner House – See some wonderful examples of Portsmouth furniture making at its finest.
+Opens mid-June.

-- Moffatt Ladd House - If walls could talk, this house could say a lot.
+- Moffatt Ladd House – If walls could talk, this house could say a lot.
 William Whipple, signer of the Declaration of Independence, lived here.
+Opens early June.

-- Wentworth-Coolidge Mansion - A rambling waterfront mansion with stunning grounds and lilac bushes blooming each May.
+- Wentworth-Coolidge Mansion – A rambling waterfront mansion with stunning grounds and lilac bushes blooming each May.
+Opens weekends in mid-May and Wednesday to Sunday starting mid-June.

 - Ogunquit Playhouse

-- Prescott Park Arts Festival
+- Prescott Park Arts Festival:

-Festivals & Celebrations:
+Festivals & Celebrations [Read Details…]

-- Annual Chowder Festival - early June
+- Annual Chowder Festival – June

 - Market Square Day - June

-- Summer in the Streets - June
+- Summer in the Streets – certain June evenings 5:30 to 9:00 pm

-- Fourth of July
+- Fourth of July – Fireworks by City of Portsmouth date TBD

 - Vintage & Vine - September

-- Harvest & Chili Festival - October
+- Harvest & Chili Festival– October

 - Ghosts on the Banke - October